$Run agents in a box you actually trust.

 How it works

-inner reads a profile (a TOML file in ~/.inner/profiles/) and uses it to construct a bwrap command that wraps your tool.
+inner reads a profile (a TOML file in ~/.config/inner/profiles/) and uses it to construct a bwrap command that wraps your tool.
 The profile controls network access, mounted paths, environment variables, command shimming, and more.

 inner run -p claude-one-shot --arg "refactor the auth module"